thundergolfer/thundergolfer.github.io/_drafts/2017-07-07-a-foundational-result-in-machine-learning.md

 #### ! - Talk about how it's possible that the neural network is guaranteed to find the correct mapping

 Exactly *how* a neural network’s group of weights is able to implement these arbitrary function mappings is outside the scope of this blogpost.
 Maybe I’ll do it in a follow-up.
-If you want to go into yourself, the “Perceptron Learning Algorithm” is explored under heading 3 in  [Introduction: The Perceptron Haim](http://web.mit.edu/course/other/i2course/www/vision_and_learning/perceptron_notes.pdf).
+If you want to go into yourself, the “Perceptron Learning Algorithm” is explored under heading 3 in  [*Introduction: The Perceptron*, Haim Sompolinsky, MIT](http://web.mit.edu/course/other/i2course/www/vision_and_learning/perceptron_notes.pdf).

 #### ! - Talk about how it's "at least" 2 bits of information.
 How can it be more?